Egg Donation Process | Egg Donation Atlanta

 Step One: Screening

 Potential Atlanta ACRM Egg Donors are each evaluated to ensure their appropriateness for this specialized therapy.
-The screening process begins with the completion of our Egg Donor Application and receipt of the applicants medical records and photographs for our review.
+The screening process begins with the completion of our Egg Donor Application and receipt of the applicant's medical records and photographs for our review.
 If a donor passes review of this information, she will then begin her screening appointments in our office.
 Compensation for a donor applicant's time begins with the very first screening appointment and increases as each step is completed.

 Typically a donor's screening is broken out into three phases.
 At the Phase One visit, the applicant will have a full physical and pap smear with one of our nurse practitioners.
-She will also have a transvaginal ultrasound and AMH (antimullerian hormone) test drawn to assess fertility potential.
+She will also have a transvaginal ultrasound and AMH (antimullerian hormone) blood test drawn to assess fertility potential.
 FDA-mandated infectious disease testing is also drawn.
-Our egg donor coordinator meets with the applicant to go over our program and make sure the potential egg donor is well-informed and comfortable with the process.
+Our egg donor coordinator meets with the applicant to go over our program and makes sure the potential egg donor is well-informed and comfortable with the process.

 Phase Two of screening has two parts.
 Personal medical history and family history information is submitted to a genetics counselor who then engages in a phone consult with the egg donor.
 Genetic lab testing is also drawn.
 In our program we test for the same disease states in all donors regardless of the applicant's reported ethnic background.
-The panel includes: Cystic Fibrosis, SMA(spinal muscular atrophy), Fragile X, Sickle Cell screening, Alpha and Beta Thalassemia screening, and the Ashkenazi Jewish panel.
+The panel includes: Cystic Fibrosis, SMA (spinal muscular atrophy), Fragile X, Sickle Cell screening, Alpha and Beta Thalassemia screening, and the Ashkenazi Jewish panel.

 Phase Three of the screening process is a referral to one of the psychologists we work with.
 They administer a test called a PAI (personality assessment inventory) and engage in a consult with the potential egg donor.
 This is the final step in an applicant's screening process.